What are ultraviolet tattoos?

-UV tattoos are also known as black light tattoos.
-These tattoos are made with a special ink which becomes visible under a black light, though the tattoo itself is invisible in regular light.
-In the last decade these tattoos have become popular among party-goers as they are readily visible at parties where a black light may be used.
+UV tattoos are also known as black-light tattoos.
+These tattoos are made with a special ink that becomes visible under a black light, though the tattoo itself is invisible in regular light.
+In the last decade, these tattoos have become popular among party-goers as they are readily visible at parties where a black light may be used.

 How are UV tattoos applied?

 UV tattoos are more difficult and require skill to apply.
 Since UV ink does not light up in normal light and does not easily blend, attention has to be paid during application.
 Constant use of a black light to visualize the tattoo is required.
 The procedure is otherwise done in the same way as other tattoos.
 UV tattoos may take longer than other tattoos because UV ink is usually thinner and more challenging to apply.
 Also, a black light is needed on hand to ensure proper application.

 The tattoos placed with UV ink are invisible in regular light, but become visible under black light.
 The black light causes the UV ink to light up in different colors.
 The bright appearance of the colors is very captivating.
 The majority of these UV tattoos are placed on the visible parts of the body such as the face, arms and legs.
 Despite their unique quality, however, there are some reported cases of UV tattoos fading or yellowing after skin has been exposed to sun for prolonged periods.